anira-project/anira/docs/sphinx/logging.rst

 (``prepare`` and ``reset`` for a handler, ``prepare`` for the operational sites) logs the final count.
-The same latch, per site, covers the operational real-time conditions that would otherwise fire on every block: missing samples, an output stream nobody pops, an engine without a model, an inference dropped because a queue was full, a failed inference.
+The same latch, per site, covers the operational real-time conditions that would otherwise fire on every block: missing samples, an output stream nobody pops, an engine without a model, an inference dropped because a queue was full, a host tensor whose dtype is not its slot's (nothing converts: the input is not pushed, the output is zero-filled and reports 0 samples), a failed inference.
 A failed inference — an engine exception, a throwing custom processor or hook — zero-fills its output (never the previous job's data), sets ``rt_error`` to ``ANIRA_ERROR_ENGINE`` and is one latched record; the inference thread survives it.
 The summary runs on the drain thread and,